 Ginger snaps.
 Gingerbread.
 Ginger...tea?
 That’s right.
 That spicy root that warms up your stir-fries and winter desserts can also be made into a healthy, skin-friendly infusion.

-Ginger tea can help relieve inflammation, including that painful red swelling from conditions like acne and eczema.
+Ginger tea can help relieve inflammation, including painful red swelling from conditions like acne and eczema.

 Like mint, ginger is also a popular home remedy for nausea and digestive problems.
 This has broader implications for your health and complexion thanks to a little thing called the gut-brain-skin axis.
 So clearing up your digestion can also help clear up your skin!